netomantonio/matrix-protocol/MAL_MATRIX_ARBITER_LAYER.md

 All arbitration decisions MUST be persisted as immutable Decision Records with complete traceability to input UKIs, MOC policies, and reasoning chains.

 ### Non-blocking User Experience
-If MAL cannot finalize decisions within configured time windows, ZOF MUST proceed with safe defaults (typically no enrichment) while OIF informs users of pending arbitration status.
+If MAL cannot decide within the configured arbitration_timeout, ZOF MUST apply the safe default outcome:
+- Outcome = no enrich
+- Status = pending arbitration

+OIF MUST notify the user that arbitration is pending, including escalation instructions from the MOC if available.

 ---